Atlanta

 What Is a Lemon Under Georgia Law?

-Georgia law defines a "lemon" as a new motor vehicle with one or more substantial defects that impair its use, value, or safety, and which cannot be adequately repaired after a reasonable number of attempts.
-To be considered a lemon under this law, the vehicle must meet certain criteria, including being purchased, leased, or registered in Georgia, and primarily used for personal, family, or household purposes.
-The defects must occur within the first two years or 24,000 miles of the vehicle's delivery.
-If these conditions are met, the consumer may be entitled to a replacement or repurchase of the vehicle by the manufacturer.
+Georgia law defines a "lemon" as a new motor vehicle with one or more substantial defects that impair its use, value, or safety, and that cannot be adequately repaired after a reasonable number of attempts.
+To be eligible as a lemon, the vehicle must be purchased, leased, or registered in Georgia and used primarily for personal, family, or household reasons.
+If these defects occur within the first two years or 24,000 miles after delivery and the manufacturer fails to resolve them, you may be entitled to compensation such as a replacement or repurchase of your vehicle.

 How Long Do I Have to File a Lemon Law Claim in Georgia?